Analyze your community’s health with population data in this high-demand career

 With a focus on evidence-based decision-making, you’ll develop expertise in programming, statistics, and data visualization.
 You’ll gain the skills to collect, organize, and analyze complex datasets, identifying patterns and trends.
 Through critical thinking and problem-solving exercises, networking, and industry speakers, you’ll be equipped to work as a member of an interdisciplinary health analytics team and earn a rewarding career bridging data analysis and health care outcomes.

 - Online (HyFlex) delivery lets you study full-time or part-time with the option to attend classes on campus, online, or a combination of both

-- Capstone project in final semester
+- Capstone project in the final semester

-- Focus on analysis utilizing a wide array of tools including advanced ArcGIS, Microsoft Office and Excel, PowerBI, Python programming, R statistics, and SQL database to provide a versatile and in-demand analytical skill-set
+- Tools include ArcGIS, Microsoft Office and Excel, Power BI, Python programming, R statistics, and SQL database

 Applicants must be graduates of a diploma, advanced diploma, or degree program from an Ontario College or equivalent.